 In addition, experience has taught us that serving as both an Orientation Intern and as an RA or in residence hall leadership is not possible.
 Therefore, if a student accepts an Intern position, he or she cannot pursue an RA or residence hall leadership position for the fall.
 The time commitment of each leadership position precludes service in both simultaneously.

-Orientation Interns will begin in February of 2013 and will complete their service on September 16, 2013, except for assisting in the selection of the following year's Orientation Interns in the winter.
+Orientation Interns will begin in February 2015 and will complete their service in the end of September 2015, except for assisting in the selection of the following year's Orientation Interns in the winter.
 They will be involved in all aspects of Calvin's orientation programs, including the programs for first-year students, transfer students, and parents.

 Orientation Interns are required to be available during the spring and summer months to coordinate and staff the program.
 Interns will be given 4 vacation days during the summer that can be taken at appropriate times.

-Orientation Interns will receive $4,250 for their dedicated efforts and an hourley wage during the spring Free housing in the Knollcrest East apartments is also available during the summer.
+Orientation Interns will receive $4,500 for their dedicated efforts and an hourly wage during the spring.
+Free housing in the Knollcrest East apartments is also available during the summer.

 All applicants should plan on attending one of two mandatory Informational meetings.
-All application materials must be returned to the Student Development Office in the Commons Annex, no later than Friday, Feb.
-1 by noon.
+All application materials must be returned to Student Life East in the Commons Annex, no later than Sunday, Jan 18.
 Applicants will only be considered once all materials, including online recommendations, are submitted.

-Application materials will be reviewed and successful candidates will be invited to sign-up for individual interviews scheduled for February 4-6.
-Applicants will be asked to prepare a presentation on one of four case studies that will be made available to them when they submit their recommendations and resume.
+Application materials will be reviewed and successful candidates will be invited to sign-up for individual interviews scheduled for January 22-Feb 3.
 Following the individual interviews, applicants will be evaluated and may have the opportunity for the second round of interviews.
-Applicants will be invited to attend a dinner on Thursday, February 7 at 6pm and then a group interview on Saturday, February 9 at 6:00am.
+Applicants will be invited to attend a dinner on Thursday, February 5 at 6pm, a group presentation on Friday afternoon and then a group interview on Saturday, February 7 at 6:00am.
 Applicants must attend these interviews in order to be considered for this position.